nyu-rdt/RMC20/README.md

   -  **Value: 0 to 200**, the robot is assumed to be in "forward-driving" mode.
 In this mode, the bot is attempting to drive normally such as in **ConOps states 6 and 16**.
 The left-side and right-side wheels are treated as two independent units in this mode, each being written `robotSpeed` with a "turning offset" specified by the value of this byte.

-    This "turning offset" represents the difference between the value that will be written to the left/right-side wheels.
+    &nbsp;&nbsp;&nbsp;&nbsp;This "turning offset" represents the difference between the value that will be written to the left/right-side wheels.
 This is used for turning the bot while it is driving.

     For an example, given a `robotSpeed` of *80*, an "offset" value of *0* means that the left-side wheels and the right-side wheels will receive the same value (80%), so the robot will go straight.
 Alternatively, an "offset" of *30* means that the left-side wheels will get a speed of *80%* while the right-side wheels will receive a speed of 80 - 30 = *50%*.
 This will cause the robot to veer right.